q-davies/monoliths/README.md

 # monoliths
-uses song lyrics to create monolith structures in processing not much randomness to it
+uses song lyrics to create monolith structures in processing, not much randomness to it